stephaniefay/pkmn_scrapper/README.md

 ### pkmn_scrapper

 > [!CAUTION]
-> Disclaimer: This repository is in no way, shape or form an example (or demo) on how to do a good crawler.
+> This repository is in no way, shape or form an example (or demo) on how to do a good crawler.
 I'm actually not sure of what I'm doing, but here we are

 This project was created only to keep a history of changes done to any of the files, as I'm trying to learn how to properly do a crawling bot (before it can be deployed eventually)